A complete overview of Gorgias OAuth: Setup, scopes, and a simpler path to integration

 Step 3: User consent and the Gorgias OAuth authorization code

 You'll then land on a Gorgias page that clearly lists exactly what the app wants to do.
 It might ask for permission to read tickets, write messages, or look at customer data.
 This is your chance to review the request.
-If it all looks good and you click "Authorize," Gorgias sends you back to the app, but with a special, temporary "authorization_code" added to the URL.
+If it all looks good and you click "Authorize," Gorgias sends you back to the app with a special, temporary "authorization_code" added to the URL.

 Step 4: Swapping the Gorgias OAuth code for an access token